FAReTek1/faretek-api/docs/index.md

     If you want to view the source code, you can click the `Source` tab at the top of the page.

-    If this doesnt work:
+    Or if the previous page resulted in an error:

-    4. Append `/source` to the end of the url and press enter.
+    4. Append `/source` to the end of the `Details` url and press enter.
     5. You should be able to see the source code.
 It should be identical to the GitHub repository at the latest commit.